-The Penguins second-round pick would later be traded to the Detroit Red Wings and used to select Tyler Bertuzzi.
-The 24-year-old winger is proving to be a solid young player; after scoring 47 points last season, Bertuzzi has racked up 10 goals and 24 points so far during the 2019-20 season.
+The Penguins’ second-round pick would later be traded to the Detroit Red Wings and used to select Tyler Bertuzzi.
+The 28-year-old winger is proving to be a solid young player; after scoring 62 points in 2021-22, Bertuzzi has racked up 30 points in 50 games in 2022-23.

 The Penguins have made far more good trades than bad ones over the last decade, and in franchise history for the most part.
 Nearly every trade that Rutherford made from 2014-2016 worked out incredibly well in the form of two championships.
 However, fans will always be left wondering whether Klim Kostin could’ve been the next great, young forward for the team or whether Sheary would’ve earned his way back into the top-six.